gabeklein/expressive-mvc/README.md

 ### `get`

-The same, but for other purposes.
-Most of the time, it'll be to get information without also implying you want updates. <br/>
+Same, but for other purposes.
+Most of the time, it'll be to get stuff without also implying you want updates. <br/>

 > Usually, when an observable value is accessed, the controller assumes a refresh is needed anytime that property changes.
 In plenty of situations, this isn't the case, so `get` serves as an escape-hatch.